Kutna Hora Czech Republic Travel Guide

 Pork, beef, and chicken are essential parts.
 Duck is also popular, especially during holidays or for special meals.

-Dumplings (knedlíky) are a cornerstone, appearing in both bread-based (houskové knedlíky) and potato-based (bramborové knedlíky) varieties.
-Potatoes and rice also feature prominently.
+Dumplings (knedlíky) are a cornerstone, appearing in the two bread-based (houskové knedlíky) and potato-based (bramborové knedlíky) varieties.
+Potatoes and rice also are highlighted.

 Cabbage, often prepared as sauerkraut (zelí), carrots, parsley root, onions, and garlic are common.
 Paprika, caraway seeds, marjoram, and dill are frequently used.